Detect scratches, pinholes, micro-cracks, and contamination on lenses, light guides, gauge covers, and glass — at production speed.

-Clear and transparent automotive components—such as indicator covers, instrument clusters, light guides, sensors, lenses, and glass panels—play a critical role in both vehicle aesthetics and functionality.
+Clear and transparent automotive components — such as indicator covers, instrument clusters, light guides, sensors, lenses, and glass panels — play a critical role in both vehicle aesthetics and functionality.
 However, due to their transparent nature, these parts present unique inspection challenges.
-Scratches, cracks, pinholes, and contamination—even when extremely small—can compromise quality, performance, and customer satisfaction.
+Scratches, cracks, pinholes, and contamination — even when extremely small — can compromise quality, performance, and customer satisfaction.

 Manual inspection methods fall short when it comes to identifying such defects consistently.
 Operators often miss subtle surface imperfections due to optical illusions, reflections, and invisible micro-defects.
 To address these challenges, Intelgic offers a fully automated, machine vision-based inspection system, designed specifically for transparent automotive parts.

-Defects often blend into the background, making it difficult to detect with the naked eye or under general-purpose lighting.
+Transparent materials like clear plastics and glass do not reflect light in a consistent way.
+Defects often blend into the background, making them difficult to detect with the naked eye or under general-purpose lighting.

-These may only be visible from certain angles or under specialized lighting.
+Small defects may only be visible from certain angles or under specialized lighting.

 Lighting is dynamically adjusted per part type and inspection requirement, ensuring contrast-rich and defect-visible images.